 Peter J. Jacullo III, a director, previously served as a manager and secretary of BlueEarth Biofuels, LLC, which filed for bankruptcy in May 2014 and was subsequently dissolved.
-During 2020, the Company and the individual defendants (which include certain current and former directors) and plaintiffs entered into the Stipulation.
+During 2020, the Company and the individual defendants (which include certain current and former directors) and plaintiffs entered into the Stipulation of Settlement, dated as of August 7, 2020 (the "Stipulation"), memorializing the terms of the settlement of the litigation brought against the Company and certain current and former directors of the Company by K-Bar Holdings LLC and Wynnefield Capital, Inc. in the Delaware Court of Chancery.
 On January 10, 2020, our then-serving directors delivered director standstill commitments (as to purchases of shares of our common stock) to us.
 See "Director Compensation-Standstill Agreements" for further details.